 Because rechargeable batteries run down quite abruptly, using the Power LED to verify battery status will not be reliable.
-However, it is possible to track battery status using the battery timer function available in Lectrosonics Digital Hybrid Wireless receivers.
+However, it is possible to track battery status using the Battery Timer function available in Lectrosonics Digital Hybrid Wireless® receivers.

-Push outward on the battery compartment door and lift it to open.
+Push outward on the Battery Compartment Door and lift it to open.

-Insert the batteries according to the markings on the back of the housing.
+Insert the batteries according to the markings inside the battery compartment.